 Here are some useful resources to help you teach defence mechanisms during your lessons:

 - Denial is the refusal to accept reality or facts.
 Here’s a video that you can show to your class.

 - Projection is the misattribution of an undesirable feeling onto another person.
 Here’s a video that you can show to your class.

 - Sublimation the channelling of unacceptable feelings into more acceptable ones.
 Here’s a video that you can show to your class.

 - Intellectualisation is the overemphasis on thinking when confronted with unacceptable feelings.
 Here’s a video that you can show to your class.

 - Rationalisation is putting something into a different light or offering a different explanation.
 Here’s a video that you can show to your class.

 I hope that you’ll find these videos useful in explaining to your students Freud’s ideas.
-For more useful videos which you can share to your class, visit and subscribe to Psychreg Podcast.
+For more useful videos which you can share with your class, visit and subscribe to Psychreg’s YouTube channel..

 Dennis Relojo-Howell is the founder of Psychreg.